Koha-Community/kohadocs/source/acquisitions.rst

 Before using the Acquisitions module you will want to make sure that you have completed all of the set up.

-First, set your :ref:`Acquisitions system preferences <acquisitions-label>` and :ref:`acquisitions administration <acquisitions-label>` to match your library's workflow.
-Before setting your :ref:`EDI accounts` and :ref:`library EANs` you will need to have :ref:`entered your vendors <add-a-vendor-label>`.
+First, set your :ref:`acquisitions system preferences <acquisitions-system-preferences-label>` and :ref:`acquisitions administration <acquisitions-module-label>` to match your library's workflow.
+Before setting your :ref:`EDI accounts` and
+:ref:`library EANs` you will need to have :ref:`entered your vendors <add-a-vendor-label>`.